SDFIdk/malstroem/docs/cli.rst

 General considerations
 ----------------------
-malstroem makes the following assumptions reagarding the input
+malstroem makes the following assumptions regarding the input

  * DEM horisontal and vertical units are meters.
  * All subsequent processing steps assume input data as output by the former processing step of malstroem.